imyp/QuoteWeave/README.md

         *   Initializes the database schema using `backend/schema.postgresql`.
         *   Populates the database with sample data via `python cli.py populate-full`.
         *   Creates a default admin user.
     *   **Note**: This command might take several minutes to complete, especially on the first run.
+(It took 12 minutes on an R5 CPU-based laptop.)
     *   **Important**: After the services are up, please monitor the Docker logs (e.g., using `docker-compose logs -f backend`).
 Wait for the message `============================= FINISHED SETUP.
 READY TO USE =============================` before interacting with the application, especially features like semantic search.

 ### How to Interact with Our Web-App